Sunday, May 22, is International Biodiversity Day and we will be hosting two collaborative events to mark this holiday.

 In-Person Activity During the Service with UUJAZ

 For our Children’s Ministry time after Together Time, we will be joined by a member of UUJAZ who will be discussing the endangered yellow-billed cuckoo bird as well as the San Pedro River, the border wall, the O’odham relationship with the desert, and the interconnected web of existence of which we are all a part.
 We will have a template of the yellow-billed cuckoo, and art supplies for folks to make one of their own and to be sent to the UU General assembly.
-You can find a template of your own here.

 We will have a table set up at the end of service for folks to create a bird as well.